EVA Air Premium Economy Review: Smart Upgrade or Just Hype?

 Today, EVA Air’s Premium Economy isn’t quite Royal Laurel Class (the airline’s Business Class).
 But it’s a definite upgrade from Economy, as we can vouch!

-Think of Premium Economy as the sweet spot between Economy and Business.
+Think of it as the sweet spot between Economy and Business.

 Which flights have a Premium Economy cabin?